jinunez-s/Core-Code/Week 7/Subtopics/README.md

 export default $;
 ```

-Default exports can also be just values
+Default exports can also be just values. <br>
 OneTwoThree.ts
 ```typescript
 export default "123";